Oucru-Innovations/vital-DSP/docs/source/deployment.rst

 Docker Deployment
 ==================

-VitalDSP provides two Dockerfiles for different use cases:
+VitalDSP provides two Dockerfiles for different use cases.
+The current version is **0.2.1**.

 Standard Docker Deployment
 --------------------------